top of page

 Baptizing a new believer in a jungle river with crocodiles nearby, which is why Paul is wearing a big knife on his belt.

-His wife Amanda is a Certified Pediatric Nurse Practitioner, and serves as our Belize Medical Director.
+Paul's wife Amanda is a Certified Pediatric Nurse Practitioner, and serves as our Belize Medical Director.

 United States Embassy